gwaldron/osgearth/docs/source/index.rst

 osgEarth - a C++ Terrain SDK
 ============================
-Welcome to the osgEarth_ documentation project.
+Welcome to the osgEarth_ documentation project!

-osgEarth_ is a big SDK with a LOT of functionality.
+osgEarth_ is a big SDK.
 Keeping up on the documentation is not easy!
 So now we've moved the docs right into the osgEarth Git repository to make it easier for the osgEarth team and user community to help.
 Check the links at the bottom of the sidebar.

 Table of Contents
 -----------------